dstarner/python-tutorial/2_hello_world/README.md

 ## Try it Yourself
-*Note: Before we go much farther, if I show a code block and you see **# Some text here** then that is a comment and does nothing to the program other than give more information to the reader.*
+*Note: Before we go much farther, if I show a code block and you see "# Some text here" then that is a comment and does nothing to the program other than give more information to the reader.*
 In this directory, run `python hello_world.py` and see what happens.
 It should print out "Hello World" to wherever you ran that command.
 This is the most basic program we can write; it takes a **String** - any group of letters within